DeveshYadav13/AdviceAlleyExtension/README.md

 The extension's properties are configured in the `manifest.json` file, allowing you to customize the extension's name, version, HTML file, and icons.

+## Contributing

+I welcome contributions to enhance the Advice Alley chrome extension.
+Feel free to open issues or submit pull requests.

 ## Credits

 Created with ❤️ by [Devesh Yadav](https://github.com/DeveshYadav13).